 Are you or a loved one coping with TBI in the wake of a car crash or other accident?
 Worrying about paying medical bills?
 Struggling to make ends meet?

 If your TBI was caused by the negligent or wrongful conduct of someone else, you could be entitled to money for lost income, physical therapy, medical expenses and other compensation.
 Contact our South Carolina TBI attorneys at Childs Law Firm today.
-Call 864-242-9997 or use this online form for a free case review.
+Call 864-242-9997 or use this online contact form for a free case review.

 What is Traumatic Brain Injury?